dotnet/sdk/documentation/project-docs/developer-guide.md

 ### For Windows

 1. git (available from the [Git Website](http://www.git-scm.com/)) on the PATH.
-2. MSCV, C++ CMake Tools, and C++ ATL through the Visual Studio Installer.
+2. MSVC, C++ CMake Tools, and C++ ATL through the Visual Studio Installer.

 ### For Linux